chandru89new/harbor/readme.md

     ]
     GetUserFromLocal str -> Encode.string str

-receiveHandler : ( String, Encode.Value ) -> PortInMsg
-receiveHandler ( key, val ) =
+-- you have to supply decoders to convert incoming values -- into values that the types of PortInMsg understand receiveHandler : ( String, Encode.Value ) -> PortInMsg receiveHandler ( key, val ) =
     let